 The greatest leadership myth is not just about the American culture.
-It’s a phenomenon that has infiltrated leadership thought globally.
-We see the negative side effects of it show up in the media.
+Unfortunately, it’s a phenomenon that has infiltrated leadership thought globally.
+For example, we see the negative side effects of it show up in the media.
 Almost every day another leader bites the dust because of an indiscretion and receives infamous publicity.
 Why?
 What’s the underlying cause for most of these failures?
-Here are a few examples that give clues.
+Here are a few examples of that give clues.
 You undoubtedly can add some of your own:

 - A CEO who cut employee benefits because the company’s insurance costs rose when two employees had babies born with complications that cost a million dollars each for care.
 He has an estimated net worth of $80M.

 - A CEO who doesn’t want fracking near his home, but his company supports it worldwide.

 - The CEO who has his name on everything he owns, and if you look at his website employees are nowhere to be found.